timofei-iatsenko/keycloakify-emails/README.md

 ### Creating an i18n.ts file

-There is some messages which are used by KeyCloak methods and could be overridden only using `messages.properties` files.
+There are some messages which are used by Keycloak methods and could be overridden only using `messages.properties` files.

 Create a `/emails/i18n.ts` file with following content: